aman99dex/go-kafka/README.md

-# Go-Kafka Project
+# Go-Kafka Comment Service

-This project demonstrates how to use Apache Kafka with the Go programming language.
+This project demonstrates how to implement a comment service using Go and Apache Kafka, featuring a REST API built with the Fiber web framework.

 ## What is Kafka?